Emarioo/BetterThanBatch/docs/guide/02-Loops and if.md

 #import "Logger" // See chapter about "Imports and namespaces"
 // Logger provides a macro/function called 'log' which can print numbers, strings, and floats among other types.

-TODO: Explain it, nr
+// TODO: Explain it, nr
+// TOOD: Explain Range
-TODO: Explain that it, nr uses the same memory with ranges but not with slices
+// TODO: Explain that it, nr uses the same memory with ranges but not with slices

 for 0..5
     log(it);